Academic Success Center Assessment

 - number of sessions attended for each student

 At the end of the semester the database is compared with final course grades.
 Students who attend SI perform, on average, better than those who don’t.
 Attendance correlates to higher grades.
 ASC SI uses this data to actively recruit students in supported classes.
 ASC SI continues to promote an attendance helps with success message.

 USU ASC Workshops

 - USU Step-Up!
-Workshop attendence is tracked closely.
-Since its implementation in 2014 workshop attendence has increased dramatically.
+Workshop attendance is tracked closely.
+Since its implementation in 2014 workshop attendance has increased dramatically.
 This is in part to analysis of need through USU ASC Study Skills Inventory, targeted advertisement, collaboration with USU General Education instructional staff to award credit to workshop participants, and close collaboration with academic departments and advising centers.